Saturday the 4th of March 2023

 – The Green Grimoire

 There are a lot of Pagan books, but the best one has already been written – The Book of Nature.
 The challenge is learning how to read it.
-The crossover point between Druidry and Wilderness Awareness is where a lot of that wisdom exists, and in this talk, Damh will be leading you into the woods with nothing but a flint and steel, and a knife, but the forest is the teacher.
+The crossover point between Druidry and Wilderness Awareness is where a lot of that wisdom exists, and in this talk, Damh led us into the woods with nothing but a flint and steel, and a knife, but the forest is the teacher.
 Carry less, by knowing more.

 Bio.
 Damh is a Pagan musician, songwriter, and Bard.
 He is the current Pendragon of the Order of Bards Ovates and Druids and has toured with his music at Pagan festivals all across the world.
 His passion lies in the old myths and poetry of the island, Animism, and nature-connection.
 Website Damh the Bard